 Can I bulk upload multimedia items to my Heurist database?

 Yes.
-Heurist’s In-Situ Bulk File Import tool let’s you quickly import thousands of files (such as images) See Importing Data.
+Heurist’s In-Situ Bulk File Import tool let’s you quickly import thousands of files (such as images) See Import Data.

 Can I import spatial data such as KML files?